ckp-0217/developer-bootcamp-2024/project-10-lending/README.md

 - $b_b = Borrow Base Rate$
 - $d_m = Deposit Max Rate$
 - $b_m = Borrow Max Rate$

-Note: This is to be used if you are attempting the challenge to implement a dynamic apy into the program

 **Share Value**